 by Laura Flagg | Photo by Daphne Backman

-The short dance takes place on Thursday, March 16; the free dance takes place on Saturday.
+The short dance takes place on Friday, and the free dance will be contested on Saturday.